Nazli98/PlantSeedingKaggle/README.md

-# PlantSeedingKaggle
-The Data contains 12 species of a particular plant, and my machine should categorize each item in the correct category.
-It reached 78.80 percent accuracy..
+# Plant Seedings Classification Kaggle
+The dataset comprises 12 species of a particular plant.
+The project aims to create a classifier capable of determining a plant's species from a photo.
+I used PyTorch to split data into train, test, and validation datasets, then load the data.
+The Convolutional Neural Network is a module, and Relu is an activation function.